 The non-controlling interest is equity in a subsidiary not attributable, directly or indirectly, to the reporting entity as the parent.
 The non-controlling interest is presented in the consolidated statement of financial position within equity, separately from the equity of the owners of the parent.
-For each business combination, any non-controlling interest in the acquiree (subsidiary) is initially measured either at fair value or at the non-controlling interest's proportionate share of the acquiree's identifiable net assets.
-Where the non-controlling interest is measured at fair value, the valuation techniques and key model inputs used are disclosed in the relevant Note.
+For each business combination, any non-controlling interest in the acquiree (subsidiary) is initially measured either at fair value or at the non-controlling interest is measured at fair value, the valuation techniques and key model inputs used are disclosed in the relevant Note.
 Profit or loss and each component of other comprehensive income are attributed to the owners of the parent and to the non-controlling interests.
 Total comprehensive income is attributed to the owners of the parent and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.